howerj/forth-cpu/readme.md

 * Add instructions for setting the control registers
 * It might be worth replacing GHDL with another simulator as it is becoming more difficult to use.
+* A timer should be added, a 64-bit timer should be made which when requested stores its values in a set of four registers.
+This should all be memory mapped.

 ## Ideas